almatten/almatten/README.md

-- 👋 Hi, I’m @almatten
+- 👋 Hi, Welcome to @almatten
-- 🌱 I’m currently learning Coding, and technologies related stuff
+- 🌱 we post things about Coding and technologies related stuff
-- 📫 How to reach me?
+- 📫 How to reach us?

   - Email     :   contact@almatten.com
   - Website   :   https://www.almatten.com